Adrenal Cancer

 Senior woman with lower back pain.
 Outdoors, sunlight, bokeh background.

-Adrenal cancer is an uncommon but serious form of cancer that begins in the adrenal glands — two small, hormone-producing organs located just above your kidneys.
-Because the adrenal glands help regulate vital processes like metabolism, blood pressure, stress response, and electrolyte balance, cancer in these glands can affect many aspects of your health.
-The board-certified urologists at Urology Associates have the experience to diagnose and treat adrenal cancer.
+Adrenal cancer is a rare but serious condition that develops in the adrenal glands—two small hormone-producing glands located above the kidneys.
+Because these glands play an important role in regulating functions such as metabolism, blood pressure, stress response, and electrolyte balance, cancer affecting them can impact several areas of your overall health.
+The board-certified urologists at Urology Associates of Charleston have the expertise to diagnose adrenal cancer and provide appropriate treatment.

 Questions and Answers